brunokc/wlanisa/README.md

 # WLAN Information SNMP Agent (wlanisa.sh)

-wlanisa is a SNMP agent that exposes the list of WLAN interfaces and currently connected wireless clients through Net-SNMP's "pass" feature.
+Wlanisa is a SNMP agent written in shell script (sh) that exposes the list of WLAN interfaces and currently connected wireless clients.
+It uses [Net-SNMP](http://www.net-snmp.org/)'s ["pass"](https://net-snmp.sourceforge.io/wiki/index.php/Net-snmp_extensions) feature to extend the SNMP server.

 It is meant to be used on home routers/access points based on BusyBox.
 It requires Net-SNMP server (snmpd) and the Broadcom's wl utility.

-Wlanisa.sh was born from the need to obtain a list of the currently connected clients.
-It's possible to obtain that list by visiting the router's device list page.
-However, that requires logging into the router (and storing its credentials) and it requires parsing content from the router's HTML pages.
-Even though I ended up with a script that was able to do that, I figured obtaining that information through SNMP was a better approach.
+Wlanisa.sh was born of the need to list the currently connected wireless clients of a Netgear R7000 router running FreshTomato version 2022.3.
+It's usually possible to obtain such list by visiting the router's device list page.
+However, that requires logging into the router (and storing credentials to it) and it requires parsing content from the router's web pages.
+Even though it's possible to write such code, it's cumbersome and prone to broke if the page were to ever change.
+Obtaining such information through SNMP is a better approach.

 This SNMP agent gets all information it needs from the router's NVRAM and from the output of the `wl` utility.
 It exposes the same information currently provided